tnebooks/12th-biology/content.en/botany/ecosystem/_index.md

 ```

 ### Productivity of an ecosystem
-\e rate of biomass production per unit area in a unit time is called productivity.
+The rate of biomass production per unit area in a unit time is called productivity.
 It can be expressed in terms of gm /m2/year or Kcal/m2/ year.
 It is classified as given bellow.

 1. Primary productivity